openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/05-05-deploying-using-the-command-line/assignment.md

 OpenShift assigns a default name to the application based on the name of the image, in this case `parksmap`.

-You can specify a different name to be given to the application, and the resources created, by using the `--name` option with `oc new-app`.
+You can specify a different name to be given to the application and the resources created by using the `--name` option with `oc new-app`.

-For example this command will create a version of the ParksMap application with the name, `myparksmap`:
+For example, this command will create a version of the ParksMap application with the name, `myparksmap`:
 ```
 oc new-app quay.io/openshiftroadshow/parksmap --name myparksmap
 ```